 The calculations for each member youth service are posted as a supplier invoice into SAGE 50 using the procedures described above.
-This credits the suppliers account for the Member Youth Service and Debits Payments made to Member Youth Services Accounts NL 5001 CC 0.
+These credits the suppliers account for the Member Youth Service and Debits Payments made to Member Youth Services Accounts NL 7007 CC 1.
 The authorisation for payment form is completed and authorised as described above.
-The payment is entered into the Suppliers section of Sage

-50 as described above.
-At any time a Member Youth Service can request a statement of their from SAGE 50.
+The payments are entered into the Suppliers section of Sage 50 as described above.
+At any time a Member Youth Service can request a statement of their account from SAGE 50.

-When the money is received from the Department the FA posts the total lodgement as receipt into the Main Bank a/c NL 1200 CC 0 and credits the Grants Payable to MYS account NL 2105 CC 0. the HoF reconciles the accounts and release the income into the income and expenditure account.
+When the money is received from the department the FA posts the total lodgement as receipt into the Main Bank a/c NL 1200 CC 0 and credits the Youth Services Grant account NL 4001 CC 1. the HOF reconciles the accounts and release the income into the income and expenditure account.